ericduran/NoNameYet/readme.md

 The idea is to be able to easily collect bill information from all providers.

-Right now there is only one "supporter" provider (sprint).
+Right now there is only one "supported" provider (sprint).
 Only because I have and account with them.

 This assumes you have CasperJS.